santipabWannakiri/unit-integration-testing/README.md

 ![enter image description here](images/project-structure.JPG)

 The architectural style is known as the "MVC" (Model-View-Controller) pattern, which may include a "Service" layer and a "Repository" layer as part of the Model component.
 The "MVCS" term is not commonly used or established in the software development community.

+However, In this article, our primary focus will be on conducting testing for the Model, Service, and Controller components.
+Typically, the Repository is tested when there are specific query customizations or complex data access operations.